 As a professor, one of Waugh’s favorite lesson plans is “Unsung Heroines of History.”
 She created it as an introduction to research in her core writing classes.
 Each student picks a name of a historically significant woman from a hat.
 These are typically women whom most or all of the class has never heard of.
 Not only does it help students learn to research topics they might not be familiar with, but it opens a discussion about women’s roles in society.
 “Are all these topics about women?” a male student will inevitably ask, “Why am I being forced to write about a woman?”
 Waugh will reply that while growing up, if a teacher asked her to write about a U.S. president, she was forced to write about a man.
 Inventors, mathematicians, and other important contributors to history were all too often men as well.
 Men often get their just due in history while women are often written out, as the book and film Hidden Figures demonstrates.

-Waugh is currently working with Women’s Studies and other interested faculty at King’s College to implement better consent training during student orientations.
+Waugh has been outspoken about wanting better consent training in high schools alongside health class – not just how to have safe sex, but how to respect your partner and respect consent.
+She is currently working with Women’s Studies and other interested faculty at King’s College to implement better consent training during student orientations.
 She also created and facilitated in the hanging of posters around campus boldly declaring “SEXUAL ASSAULT IS NEVER YOUR FAULT.”
-She designed the posters in response to a problematic quote given by another professor at the college placing responsibility for the prevention of sexual assault on the victims, and wanted everyone on campus who might be dealing with that to be aware they are not to blame, and let them know where they could report their assault and get additional support.
+She designed the posters in response to a problematic quote given by another professor at the college placing responsibility for the prevention of sexual assault on the victims, and wanted everyone on campus who might be dealing with that to be aware they are not to blame, and to let them know where they could report their assault and get additional support.

 Kick-Ass Women of Sci-fi & Fantasy is a blog series written by Alyssa Waugh featuring strong women characters from the science fiction and fantasy genres.
 It features posts on Princess Leia from Star Wars, Lieutenant Uhura from Star Trek, Dana Scully from The X-Files, Colonel Samantha Carter from Stargate SG-1, Wonder Woman and more.